- In Spanish Civil War, Guernica is destroyed. Picasso's most famous painting immortalized that horror and of the coming war.

 - A sit-down strike ends when General Motors recognizes the United Automobile Workers union.

-- Big flight news: Howard Hughes flying from Los Angeles to New York City in 7 1/2 hours; the disappearance of Amelia Earhart and navigator Fred Noonan after taking off from New Guinea in her attempt to become the first woman to fly around the world; the German dirigible Hindenburg bursting into flame in Lakehurst, New Jersey.
+- Flight news: Howard Hughes flies from Los Angeles to New York City in 7 1/2 hours; Amelia Earhart and navigator Fred Noonan disappear after taking off from New Guinea in her attempt to become the first woman to fly around the world (Amelia Earhart: The Sky's No Limit, Lori Van Pelt, 2009); the German dirigible Hindenburg bursts into flame in Lakehurst, New Jersey.